Do you provide kinesiology treatments to ICBC customers injured in a car crash? Here are a few things you should know.

 Health Professions Act or a similar law of another jurisdiction

-Kinesiologists are expected to assess patients and determine their treatment plans in accordance with practice standards.
+Kinesiologists are expected to assess patients and determine their treatment plans in accordance with the guidelines and practice standards of their association.

 When treating a patient with an injury listed in sections 3 or 4 of the Diagnostic and Treatment Protocols in the